Moe Baby Blues: Plot

 Moe reverts to being depressed, to the point of him imagining the barflies as Maggie.
 One night, the family is asleep, and Maggie wakes up and hears the mafia outside the house, plotting to kill the Castellaneta family.
 When one of the mobsters feels hesitant, Fat Tony does the Godfather-orange routine to cheer him up, and Maggie recognizes it and decides to follow the mobsters.
 When Homer and Marge find her missing, they assume that Moe kidnapped her, and they track him down with the aid of the police.
 They see Moe at his oven, and they think that Maggie is inside, but it turns out to really be a ham.
 When Moe is told that Maggie is missing, he offers to help the Simpsons find her.
-Searching the Simpsons' house yard, the group find the cut-up orange that Fat Tony used, and Moe works out that Maggie must have followed the mobsters.
+Searching the backyard, the group find the cut-up orange that Fat Tony used, and Moe works out that Maggie must have followed the mobsters.

 Maggie follows the mobsters to Luigi's, where Fat Tony's gang and the Castellanetas are having a meeting.
 Maggie enters the restaurant where the two gangs are about to start a gun battle.
 The situation deteriorates when both groups of mobsters are aiming weapons at each other and Maggie is in the middle of an "Italian-American Mexican standoff".
 Homer, Marge and Moe are standing outside and Moe decides to go inside and save Maggie.
 Moe goes inside, and to prevent being shot, tells the gangsters about Maggie's innocence and how it redeemed his life.
 They start to cry, and Moe and Maggie leave safely.
 The family apologizes for their injustice against Moe, and Homer and Moe decide to have a "playdate": Homer spends quality time with the ham, and Moe spends more time with Maggie.